Resource depletion

 Tar sands in Alberta, 2008.
 Oil is one of the most used resources by humans.

 Resource depletion occurs when a natural resource is consumed faster than it can be replenished.
 The value of a resource depends on its availability in nature and the cost of extracting it.
-By the law of supply and demand, the scarcer the resource the more valuable it becomes.
+By the economic law of supply and demand, the scarcer the resource the more valuable it becomes.
 There are several types of resource depletion, including but not limited to: wetland and ecosystem degradation, soil erosion, aquifer depletion, and overfishing.
 The depletion of wildlife populations is called defaunation.

 It is a matter of research and debate how humanity will be impacted and what the future will look like if resource consumption continues at the current rate, and when specific resources will be completely exhausted.

 History of resource depletion

 The depletion of resources has been an issue since the beginning of the 19th century amidst the First Industrial Revolution.
 The extraction of both renewable and non-renewable resources increased drastically, much further than thought possible pre-industrialization, due to the technological advancements and economic development that lead to an increased demand for natural resources.

 Although resource depletion has roots in both colonialism and the Industrial Revolution, it has only been of major concern since the 1970s.
 Before this, many people believed in the "myth of inexhaustibility", which also has roots in colonialism.
 This can be explained as the belief that both renewable and non-renewable natural resources cannot be exhausted because there is seemingly an overabundance of these resources.
 This belief has caused people to not question resource depletion and ecosystem collapse when it occurred, and continues to prompt society to simply find these resources in areas which have not yet been depleted.